wp-plugins/smsify/readme.txt

 7. Usage report page

 == Changelog ==

+= 5.0.1 =
+* Update some validation messages to be more descriptive.

+= 5.0.0 =
+* Show inbound messages in a cleaner format.
+* Show SMS times in local timeozone.
+* Optimise plugin performance and load data faster.
+* Other user inderface improvements.

 = 4.1.8 =
 * Added support for recurring scheduled SMS
 * Added ability to cancel scheduled messages
 * Showing remaining credits on the settings page
 * Nicer display of incoming messages, including time localisation
 * WordPress 4.2 compatibility release

-= 5.0.0 =
-* Show inbound messages in a cleaner format.
-* Show SMS times in local timeozone.
-* Optimise plugin performance and load data faster.
-* Other user inderface improvements.

 = 4.1.7 =
 * WordPress 4.1 compatibility release